norm/whatnext/docs/usage.md

 Tasks are shown in priority order, so the limit returns the most urgent first.
 The limit can be combined with other arguments.

+To show a random selection of tasks rather than by priority, use `5r`.

 ## Arguments